freeCodeCamp/arcade-mode/PROGRESS.md

     2. Set up placeholder difficulty settings for lives and time.
     3. Set up freeCodeCamp style navbar.
     4. Add general styling and formatting.
+    5. Update old tests and implement test for new files

 ## Wednesday 5/17/18:
 ### Tim: